 IFRS 14 is permitted, but not required, to be applied where an entity conducts rate-regulated activities and has recognised amounts in its previous GAAP financial statements that meet the definition of ‘regulatory deferral account balances’ (sometimes referred to as ‘regulatory assets’ and ‘regulatory liabilities’).
 [IFRS 14.5]

-Entities that are eligible to apply IFRS 14 are not required to do so and so can choose to apply only the requirements of IFRS 1 First-time Adoption of International Financial Reporting Standards when first applying IFRSs.
-The election to adopt IFRS 14 is only available on the initial adoption of IFRSs, meaning an entity cannot apply IFRS 14 for the first time in financial statements subsequent to those prepared on the initial adoption of IFRSs.
-However, an entity that elects to apply IFRS 14 in its first IFRS financial statements must continue to apply it in subsequent financial statements.
-[IFRS 14.6]
+Entities qualified to implement IFRS 14 are not compelled to do so and can choose to apply just IFRS 1 First-time Adoption of International Financial Reporting Standards.
+The option to implement IFRS 14 is only accessible on the initial adoption of IFRSs; therefore, an entity cannot apply it to subsequent financial statements.
+An organisation that chooses IFRS 14 for its initial IFRS financial statements must continue to use it.

-When applied, the requirements of IFRS 14 must be applied to all regulatory deferral account balances arising from an entity’s rate-regulated activities.
+The requirements of IFRS 14 must apply to all regulatory deferral account balances arising from an entity’s rate-regulated activities.
 [IFRS 14.8]